 Structures older than 30-years are used as the accepted standard determining the need for "major rehabilitation."
-Based on the 2020 HCD Date Package, approximately 82-percent of all housing units within the unincorporated areas of the county were older than 30-years of age, indicating that much of the County's housing stock either needs or has had major rehabilitation.
+Based on the 2020 HCD Date Package, approximately 82-percent, or 5,634 units, of all housing units within the unincorporated areas of the county were older than 30-years of age, indicating that much of the County's housing stock either needs or has had major rehabilitation.
 It also illustrates the very low rate of new housing construction in the County.
 This data is presented in Table 16 below.
+The County's Building and Safety inspectors find that approximately 10-percent of the County's housing is in need of some rehabilitation.
+This estimate is based on a condition criterion of the housing unit not being at the code standard of the time in which it was built.
+Using the HCD data package unit number of 7,610 would indicate that about 761 units are in need of some level of rehabilitation.
+The County has addressed this with the formation of a low interest rehabilitation loan program, as well as, IMACA, County Planning and Building and Safety staffs providing information to the owners of housing in need of rehab about USDA, CDBG and HOME financial help programs.
+A program has been added to this 2021 Update to rehabilitate 3-housing units per year during the Planning (Program 1.1.1).